-Question 1: Assessing the take up of EVs
+Question 1: Assessing the take-up of EVs

-We consider that the uptake rate scenarios presented in the Issues Paper are somewhat high.
-Our expectation for uptake in Australia would be between the Low and Central uptake scenarios as presented in the Issues Paper.
-This view is based on current Australian policy settings for financial support of electric vehicle uptake (very low support), relative cost of vehicles in Australia (high by international comparisons) and the forecast differential between electricity and oil prices.
+Our expectations for the uptake rate would be at least in the 'central range' and we believe that the demand for EV's will exceed supply until at least 2015.
+This view is based on current Australian policy settings for financial support of electric vehicle uptake, relative cost of vehicles in Australia (high by international comparisons) and the forecast differential between electricity and oil prices.
 Increasing oil prices, particularly shocks caused by supply disruptions, would drive a proportionate increase in the uptake of EVs.